(Last Updated on : 17/03/2018)

 which included many more tribal groups and called them the Kuki tribes.
-As such, the mention of the Kuki tribes was first witnessed in the writings of Rawlins when he mentioned about the tribes residing in the Chittagong Hill tracts.
-The Kuki tribes are distinctly marked for their lifestyle which includes their economic, political, social and religious structure in the face of changing patterns of life and growing modern education, along with spread of Christianity
+The Kuki tribes are distinctly marked for their lifestyle which includes their economic, political, social and religious structure, along with spread of Christianity

 Origin of Kuki Tribes

 can be historically traced back from the Stone Age.
 While a number of excavations in the region reveal their existence during the Neolithic age, this tribe continues to exist in the ancient India which is visible in the writings of Mahabharata

 .
 These hilly tribal clans share a common past, culture

 and traditions and share common dialects which originate from the Tibeto-Burman group.
 The Kukis carry the Mongoloid features and are generally short height with straight black hair, dark brown eyes and brown skin.

 History of Kuki Tribes

 The history of Kuki tribes had been mainly discussed in the folklores and the legendary stories of the land that traces its origin.
 Since its creation, this tribe remained significant in the ancient history

 as well as modern history under the British Empire

 in India till it was defeated in the Anglo-Kuki War of 1917-1919.